My own mother on Glamour cover - Olivia gushes over mum Annie Idibia

-Everybody Knows You: Olivia Melts Hearts With Reaction to Annie Idibia’s Glamour Cover
+Everybody Knows You: Annie Idibia's Daughter Olivia Melts Hearts With Her Reaction to Mother’s Glamour Cover

-- Annie Idibia was recently featured on the Glamour cover, and it was a proud moment for her daughter, Olivia
+- Annie Idibia was recently featured on the cover of Glamour magazine, and it was a proud moment for her daughter, Olivia

-- The popular Nollywood actress went on to emphasise the need for parents to train their kids right
+- The popular Nollywood actress and wife to singer 2baba went on to emphasise the need for parents to train their kids right

 PAY ATTENTION: Click “See First” under the “Following” tab to see Legit.ng News on your Facebook News Feed!

-It was a mother and daughter moment in the Idibia's household as Nollywood actress, Annie Idibia, was left blushing after her 8-year-old daughter, Olivia, reacted to her recent appearance on Glamour cover.
+It was a mother and daughter moment in 2baba Idibia's household as his wife, Nollywood actress Annie Idibia, was left blushing after her 8-year-old daughter, Olivia, reacted to her recent appearance on the cover of international magazine, Glamour.

 Annie, who took to her Instagram page, shared a video of herself and her daughter smiling as her little girl insisted that everyone now knows her mother.